Taliban govt resumes issuing Afghan passports in Kabul

 New applications will be accepted from January 10, he said.

-Issuing passports is seen as a test of the Taliban's commitment to the international community to allow eligible people to leave amid the growing humanitarian crisis.
+Issuing passports -- and allowing eligible people to leave amid the growing humanitarian crisis -- is seen as a test of the Taliban's commitment to the international community.

 The Taliban are pressing donors to restore billions of dollars in aid that was suspended when the previous Western-backed regime imploded in the final stages of a US military withdrawal.

-The abrupt withholding of aid amounts to an "unprecedented" shock for an economy already battered by drought and decades of war, according to the United Nations Development Programme.
+The abrupt withholding of aid has amounted to an "unprecedented" fiscal shock for an economy already battered by drought and decades of war, according to the United Nations Development Programme.

 The crisis has forced many in the capital to sell household possessions to buy food for their families.